gelotuason/gelotuason/README.md

 # 👋 Hi there, I'm **Gelo**

-I'm a front-end developer with a passion in developing user-centric applications.
-I constantly build web stuff to advance my skill set further.
+I'm a front-end developer with a passion in developing efficient and user-centric applications.
+I persistently build web stuff to advance my skill set further.
 I'm actively seeking new opportunities where I can contribute and leverage my skills within a collaborative environment.

 ## Skills
 - Languages: HTML, CSS, Javascript, Typescript